Dreambound

 1. Find a CNA class

-You can use Dreambound to find a CNA class.
-CNA programs in California have at least 50 hours of classroom teaching and 100 hours of hands-on clinical training under the supervision of a nurse.
-Training can be done in a nursing facility as long as it satisfies the state's requirements.
+The first step is to enroll in a CNA training program.
+You can use platforms like Dreambound to find "CNA classes near me."
+CNA programs in California must include at least 50 hours of classroom teaching and 100 hours of hands-on clinical training under the supervision of a nurse.

-You can find a list of approved CNA training programs on Dreambound, which allows you to search by distance, length of program, payment options available, and more.
+You can find a list of approved CNA training programs on Dreambound, which allows you to search by distance, length of the program, payment options available, and more.
 You can also find the list published by the California Department of Public Health.

 2. Meet CNA class requirements

-• California requires CNAs to be at least 16 years old.
+Age: Must be at least 16 years old.

 3. Complete your class